Kosuke Chiku

-Kosuke Chiku (知久 航介, Chiku Kosuke) is a Japanese footballer currently playing as a midfielder for Gainare Tottori.
+Kosuke Chiku (知久 航介, Chiku Kosuke) is a Japanese footballer who plays as a midfielder for Gainare Tottori.

 Club career

 Having previously captained the University of Tsukuba football team, Chiku joined Singapore Premier League side Albirex Niigata Singapore ahead of the 2021 season.
 After one season in Singapore, Chiku returned to Japan to sign for J3 League side Gainare Tottori ahead of the 2022 season.